 that reads almost like a conspiracy theory tells that Marsalek was reported to be in bed with Austria's Constitution Protection Agency (BVT), and that he fled to Minsk, Belarus on the evening of June 19, 2020 by the use of a private plane.
 That's where he was apparently also seen for the last time.

 Things become a bit clearer when considering that Marsalek had strong ties to the Austrian BVT

-and was actually very close to Russia, in a literal sense.
+and was very close to Russia, in a literal sense.